• Skip to primary navigation

 Jump to Recipe Print Recipe

-Classic potato rolls, fresh from the oven and made from scratch.
+Classic Potato Rolls, fresh from the oven and made from scratch.
 These are absolute perfection and there's no kneading the dough.
 The mashed potatoes add great taste and texture.
-Whether it's for a holiday dinner or your favorite weeknight soup or stew.
-These rolls will be what everybody talks about.
+Enjoy them with a holiday dinner or your favorite weeknight soup or stew.
+Serve with bowls of Pinto Bean Chili, or alongside Chicken Spaghetti with Rotel or No Ketchup Meatloaf for classic comfort food combinations.

 Unbaked potato rolls on a baking pan in the oven